-- 1. Read Chapters 1 and 2 of your course text book, Canadian Police Work, 2nd Edition - 2.
-As a result of your reading assignment, write down at least three questions that you would want to be clarified or discussed further in class. - 3.
+- 1. Read Chapters 1 and 2 (Text: Terrorism and Homeland Security 8th edition) - 2.
+Write down at least three (3) questions from the assigned readings that you would find beneficial to discuss in class. - 3.
 Prepare for a test based on the assigned readings. - 4.
-Read this syllabus and be prepared to discuss in class.
+Read this course outline and be prepared to discuss in class.